IFCA-Advanced-Computing/frouros/CONTRIBUTING.md

 # How to contribute

-## Adding feature or solving a bug.
+## Adding a feature or solving a bug

 Recommended steps for first time contributors: